pingcap/docs-cn/op-guide/dashboard-overview-info.md

 # Key Metrics

 If you use Ansible to deploy the TiDB cluster, the monitoring system is deployed at the same time.
-For more information, see [Overview of the Monitoring Framework](../op-guide/monitor-overview.md).
+For more information, see [TiDB Monitoring Framework Overview](../op-guide/monitor-overview.md).

 The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, Disk Performance, and so on.
 A lot of metrics are there to help you diagnose.